PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 He is old an mysterious, though friendly and comforting.
 She knows when to say something wise.

-Her wagon lost a wheel during her travels, and the party encounters her along a rode.
+Her wagon lost a wheel during her travels, and the party encounters her along a road.
+She offers a free reading of their fate lines if they aid her in repairing her wagon so she may return to her travels.

+### Reading of Fate
+To Bjorn and